Join us for worship at 10:00 am each Sunday.

 Children give adults the gifts of trust, awe, and new viewpoints.
 Adults share wisdom, experience and acceptance.

-If you feel that your young child is not ready to be in the sanctuary, we have a nursery where professional staff care for infants and toddlers.
-In addition, worship bags are available in the back of the sanctuary.
+If you think that your young child is not ready to be in the sanctuary, we have a kid’s area in the narthex near the sofa where your child can play while you can still hear the service.

 Communion